 "Please, just go and ruin somebody else's home furnishings!"

-- Break the Cutie: The "cutie" part is debatable, but overall he's an honest man that believes in hard work, and is so soft-spoken and spineless that it's almost endearing... and then Trevor does his best to utterly break him.
+- Break the Cutie: The "cutie" part is debatable, but overall he's an honest man who believes in hard work, and is so soft-spoken and spineless that it's almost endearing... and then Trevor does his best to utterly break him.
 Abusing him, hitting him, stealing from him, forcibly involving him in his criminal schemes, and eventually killing him, all the while trashing his home and turning it into a pigsty while he's too weak to do anything about it.
 And to add insult to injury just before he dies it's implied Debra was cheating on him like Trevor guessed.